• Skip to primary navigation

 Instructions

-Baking Mini Carrot Cakes
+Baking Mini Carrot Cake Bites

 1. Preheat oven to 350°F. Line a quarter sheet pan with parchment paper on all sides.
 Butter and flour well or coat with baking spray before setting aside.